China seals Bo's fate ahead of November 8 leadership congress

 Bo's "grave violations of party discipline" extended back to his time as an official in Dalian city and Liaoning province in northeast China, and as minister of commerce, said the statement from the Politburo.

-"Party organisations at all levels must use the case of Bo Xilai's grave disciplinary violations as a negative example," it said.
+"Party organizations at all levels must use the case of Bo Xilai's grave disciplinary violations as a negative example," it said.

 Bo's son, Bo Guagua, who was a friend of the murdered Heywood, has remained largely silent throughout the fall of his parents.
 He appears to be still in the United States, after finishing graduate studies at Harvard University.